tylerhudd/theremin_glove/README.md

-This page can be viewed in a cleaner web version here:  [project page](https://tylerhudd.github.io/theremin_glove/)
+This page can be viewed in a cleaner web version [here](https://tylerhudd.github.io/theremin_glove/)

 # Theremin Glove
 The Theremin Glove is a theremin inspired electronic instrument.
 It consists of a digitally controlled analog synthesizer and a wireless glove controller.
 This project is for the Johns Hopkins Whiting School of Engineering *Embedded Systems Lab*.